Toomuchbob/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-A Portfoilio site with a responsive design for multiple screen sizes built using primarily bootstrap. contains a about, contact, and portfolio page navigated with a navbar.
+-A Portfoilio site with a responsive design for multiple screen sizes built using primarily bootstrap.
+-contains a about, contact, and portfolio page navigated with a navbar.